osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

 Warning: note that using a different gazebo version than the official version delivered from the ROS repositories could end up in conflicts or other integration problems with ROS packages.

-# Gazebo versions and ROS integration
+# Gazebo-classic versions and ROS integration

-Gazebo is an independent project like boost, ogre or any other project used by ROS.
+Gazebo-classic is an independent project like boost, ogre or any other project used by ROS.
 Usually, the latest major version of gazebo available at the beginning of every ROS release cycle (for example `gazebo11` for ROS Noetic) is selected as the official one to be fully integrated and supported and will be kept during the whole life of the ROS distribution.

-Gazebo development is not synced with ROS, so each new major version of Gazebo must be released before being used in a ROS distribution.
+Gazebo-classic development is not synced with ROS, so each new major version of Gazebo must be released before being used in a ROS distribution.
 The following sections cover how to use ROS with different versions of Gazebo.

-Note that Gazebo ABI stability policy follows the [semantic versioning](http://semver.org/) philosophy, in which all versions that have the same major number (`gazebo_11.0.0`, `gazebo_11.1.0`, `gazebo_11.0.1`, ...) are binary compatible and thus interchangeable when using
+Note that Gazebo-classic ABI stability policy follows the [semantic versioning](http://semver.org/) philosophy, in which all versions that have the same major number (`gazebo_11.0.0`, `gazebo_11.1.0`, `gazebo_11.0.1`, ...) are binary compatible and thus interchangeable when using